MC-Linker/MC-Linker/README.md

 + If you receive the error: `Address already in use` in the server console follow the instructions of the next point.
 + If you receive the error: `Plugin does not respond` by the Discord bot although your server is online, follow these steps:
 	+ Register or port forward an additional port (if supported from your server host)
-	+ Enter that port in the plugin’s `config.yml`.
-	+ Execute `reload confirm` in your server console
+	+ Execute `/linker port <port>` in Minecraft.
-	+ Execute `/connect plugin YOUR.SERVER.IP config_port` in Discord and make sure to specify the correct port from the config.yml
+	+ Execute `/connect plugin YOUR.SERVER.IP <port>` in Discord and make sure to specify the correct port from the config.yml
 + More help => [Support Server](https://discord.gg/rX36kZUGNK)